-- 1. Adapting ESP textbooks to CLIL practice - 2.
+1. Adapting ESP textbooks to CLIL practice

 Reading and summarizing a paper on ESP

-UNIT 2: The roles of language in CLIL
+UNIT 2: Specific language use in CLIL

-- 1. From language in EFL to language in CLIL: An introduction to CEFRL - 2.
-Specialized vocabulary and terminology
+- 1. From language in EFL to language in CLIL: An introduction to CEFRL

+- 2. Introduction to vocabulary knowledge

+- 3. Vocabulary size in CLIL

+- 4. Assessing the vocabulary of materials

+- 5. Specialized vocabulary and terminology